bharatshah1498/open-event-android/README.md

 ## The Open Event Android Client

 The Android client is a generic app that has two parts:

 a) A standard configuration file, that sets the details of the app (e.g. color scheme, logo of event, link to JSON app data)

-b) The Android app itself
-This app uses the json api provided by a server maintained [here](https://github.com/fossasia/open-event-orga-server).
+b) Android app uses the json api provided by a server maintained [here](https://github.com/fossasia/open-event-orga-server).

 ## Development Setup
 Before you begin, you should already have the Android Studio SDK downloaded and set up correctly.
 You can find a guide on how to do this here: [Setting up Android Studio](http://developer.android.com/sdk/installing/index.html?pkg=studio)